 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at September 30, 2020 and 2019.
+There have been no changes in the methodologies used at September 30, 2021 and 2020.

 U.S. government and agency securities: Invesco Government & Agency Institutional Class Fund is valued at net asset value using the closing price reported on the active market on which the individual securities are traded.
 The fund invests exclusively in U.S. Treasuries and is categorized as Level 1 in the fair value hierarchy.
 Callable agency issued debt securities are valued by benchmarking model-derived prices to quoted market prices and trade data for identical or comparable securities.
-Callable agency issued debt securities and mortgage pass-through certificates are generally categorized in Level 2 of the fair value hierarchy.
+Callable agency issued debt securificates are generally categorized in Level 2 of the fair value hierarchy.